craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Word should automatically apply the PII policy.

   *It should, but often doesn't.
 I can't find anything on the web for why it might not work.
-Watch this space, I guess.*
+TODO.*

 #### Task 3: Create protected content (AD DS user)